On this page, we will provide a brief overview of climate change and gender equality.

 The video on the same page as the graph shows how the world has been rapidly warming in the last few years.

 Each day we hear of more extreme weather events around the world impacting people’s lives, devastating their homes, and destroying biodiversity.
 We are living in a climate crisis.

-According to the International Panel on Climate Change, the next decade is critical.
+According to the International Panel on Climate Change Assessment Report 6, the choices and actions implemented in this decade will have impacts now and for thousands of years.
 We need to take action to keep the global increase in temperature to less than 1.5 degrees above the pre-industrial age.

-We need to halve emissions by 2030, halve them again by 2040 and keep going until we achieve zero emissions around 2050.
-If we don’t take action, global temperatures will continue to rise and this is what is at stake.
+To do this, we need to halve emissions by 2030, halve them again by 2040 and keep going until we achieve zero emissions around 2050.
+If we don’t take action, global temperatures will continue to rise, and this is what is at stake.